boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/aws-opensearch.md

 *  Amazon Elastic Search `7.10` and above
 * All versions of Open Search

-To connect Amazon Elasticsearch service, make sure you have enabled the following settings:
+To connect to Amazon Elasticsearch service, make sure you have enabled the following settings:

 PUT _opendistro/_sql/settings <br />